 Shopify e-commerce capabilities

-What can we say, Shopify is designed for e-commerce and sets up some of the best online stores.
+Shopify is designed for e-commerce and is regarded by some users as setting up some of the best online stores.
 You can host your site, create a domain, and build your website and online store all with Shopify.
 Shopify offers 70+ professional themes, built-in mobile commerce capabilities, options to customize your store, great store management features, marketing and SEO, advanced inventory features, and more!

 Shopify plugins and apps